utccnu/vibe/README.server.md

 ## Features

--   support running as a standalone API server on macOS with silicon CPU(M1 series and above) and debian 12 (vulkan supported)
+-   Support for running as a standalone API server on macOS with silicon CPU (M1 series and above) and Debian 12 (Vulkan supported)
 -   RESTful API for audio/video transcription
 -   Support for multiple languages and speaker diarization
 -   File upload and remote file processing capabilities
 -   Swagger UI for easy API exploration and testing
 -   Configurable transcription options
+-   Multiple model support with dynamic loading

 ## API Endpoints

 1. `/transcribe` (POST): Transcribe uploaded audio/video files
 2. `/load` (POST): Load a specific transcription model
 3. `/list` (GET): List available transcription models
+4. `/transcription_status` (POST): Check the status of a transcription job
+5. `/transcription_result` (POST): Retrieve the result of a completed transcription job

 ## Getting Started